Location Management

 PUT /Locations/{id}

+Replace all editable fields.
 Set friendly name, tenderTypes

 Operate

-Include locationId
+Use locationId

-in terminal creation, reporting, and reconciliation APIs
+across terminal creation, reporting, and reconciliation

 Dashboards and settlement reports group transactions by location.